slaarti/ansible-role-awstats/README.md

 The list of packages to install.
 You can override this if you want to make sure additional packages have been installed for plugins like GeoIP or the like.

+    awstats_default_release: ""

+Default release for installing packages.
+Allows you to specify using the backports repository, if you've configured it previously.

 Example Playbook
 ----------------